 If the VPA of the beneficiary is not known, you could use Cashfree’s Cashgram services.
 Here, the beneficiary will be given a payment link with a predetermined amount.
 Thereafter, they can choose whichever payment method they think best.

 What is the UPI transaction limit?

-In case of P2P transfers, the transaction limit per UPI transaction is ₹1 lakh.
+In the case of P2P transfers, the transaction limit per UPI transaction is ₹1 lakh.
 However, the upper limit varies from bank to bank.